-Exome sequencing may find a change in one of your child's genes which explains why they have had COVID-19 more severely than others of a similar age.
-This would give their doctor more information and may help to guide their care and treatment now and in the future.
-Testing may also provide important information if you are thinking of having more children in the future for which further testing options may be offered.
+Exome sequencing may find a change in one of your genes which explains why you have had COVID-19 more severely than other people of a similar age.
+This would give your doctor more information about you and may help guide your care and treatment now and in the future.
+Testing may also provide important information if you are considering having children, and may help to access further testing in pregnancy.